Taming neural networks with TUSLA: Non-convex learning via adaptive stochastic gradient Langevin algorithms: Proofs

-\begin{proof}[\textbf{Proof of Proposition \ref{Proposition 1}}] Denote $H_{\bar{g}}$ the Hessian with respect to the antiderivative $\bar{g}$ of $g$ and $H_{reg}$ the Hessian of the antiderivative of the regularization part.
+Thus, setting $A= \E[K(X_0)]$ yields that \eqref{ineq_A_and_B} is satisfied with $B= \left(3\E[K(X_0)]\right)^{q+2}\eta^{-q-1}$. \end{proof} \begin{proof}[\textbf{Proof of Proposition \ref{Proposition 1}}] Denote $H_{\bar{g}}$ the Hessian with respect to the antiderivative $\bar{g}$ of $g$ and $H_{reg}$ the Hessian of the antiderivative of the regularization part.
 Then, the Hessian with respect to the antiderivative of $h$ is

 Let $x\in \mathbb{R}^d$.
 Then, since $H_{\bar{g}}$ is a symmetric matrix, it has real eigenvalues.
 Denote $\lambda_1(x)$ the smallest eigenvalue and $u_x$ its unit eigenvector.
 One notes initially that due to the polynomial Lipchitzness of $g$,